O-1 Visa Lawyer

 The spouses and minor children of O1A and O1B Visa holders can come to the U.S. as dependents on O-3 classification.

-As a New York Immigration Attorney, I have helped many people get the O-1 Visa for Extraordinary Ability.
+As a New York Immigration Attorney, I have helped many people get the O-1 Visa for Extraordinary Ability, such as Chefs, professional Ballroom Dancers, and Artists.
+Please take the time to read the

 I offer a free initial assessment for O-1 Visa candidates.